-Describe the State Program addressed by the Method of Distribution: Within the Priority Need to Preserve and Construct Affordable Housing, CDBG funds are utilized for activities to create or preserve homeownership with a specific focus on solving health and safety issues and improving accessibility and energy efficiency for single-family homes occupied by households with incomes at or below 80% AMI.
+Describe the State Program addressed by the Method of Distribution: Within the Priority Need to Preserve and Construct Affordable Housing, CDBG funds are utilized for activities to create or preserve homeownership with a specific focus on solving health and safety issues and improving accessibility and energy efficiency for single-family households at or below 80% AMI.
+These activities may include acquisition and/or rehabilitation of housing units made available to LMI persons.

-Describe all of the criteria that will be used to select applications and the relative importance of these criteria: CDBG Housing Stabilization Program funds are only available for non-entitlement units of general local government via a non-competitive process that involves completing an application in collaboration with a Community-Based Development Organization, such as a CHDO.
+Describe all of the criteria that will be used to select applications and the relative importance of these criteria: CDBG Housing Stabilization Program funds are only available for non-entitlement units of general local government via a non-competitive process that involves completing an application in collaboration with a CHDO.
 Applicants who are not working with a CHDO must receive approval by Commerce.
-Once approved for funding, the applicant will remain part of the Housing Stabilization Program pool for a period of no more than 5 years to accomplish the goals established in their application and will gain access to the set-aside for this funding category.
+If new construction of homes is in the scope of work for a community, it will partner with a CHDO or other Community Based Development Organization (CBDO).
+Once approved for funding, the applicant will remain part of the non-competitive pool for a period of no more than 5 years to accomplish the goals established in their application and will gain access to the set-aside for this funding category.